martinandert/react-translate-component/README.md

 });
 ```

-For demonstration purposes, we hard-code the available locales.
+For demonstration purposes, we don't bother and hard-code the available locales.

 Whenever the user selects a different locale from the drop-down, we correspondingly set the new drop-down's value as locale in the Counterpart library, which in turn triggers an event that our (soon to be integrated) Translate component listens to.
-As initially selected value for the select element we specify Counterpart's current locale ("en" by default).
+As initially active value for the select element we specify Counterpart's current locale ("en" by default).

-Now add the locale switcher component into the empty body element of our MyApp component:
+Now add LocaleSwitcher as child of the empty body element of our MyApp component:

 ```js
         React.DOM.body(null,